S-E-Team-3-Proton/Team-3-Photon/README.md

 - Error handling for database operations
 - Displays Codename of player on the player entry screen after entering information
 - Error handling for incorrect network addresses
+- Overrides and deletes player information in the application when you enter new information in the same cell

 ### Database Setup
 The game connects to a PostgreSQL database.
 Ensure you have a PostgreSQL database set up with the following details: